 Located at Spiaggia del Frontone, Da Enzo al Frontone is a rustic beach-side restaurant that is one of Ponza’s hidden gems.
-You’ll have to click over a rocky stretch of boulders to reach it but the trek is worth it for the relaxed atmosphere and vibe.
-It serves salads, tuna tartare, bruschetta and light foods.
+You’ll have to climb over a rocky stretch of boulders to reach it but the trek is worth it for the relaxed atmosphere and vibe.
+It serves salads, tuna tartare, bruschetta, and light foods.

-Ristorante EEA popular higher-end restaurant in Ponza.
-Set a couple streets above the port, it has a lovely view of the water, white-tablecloths and attentive service.
+Ristorante EEA is a popular higher-end restaurant in Ponza.
+Set a couple of streets above the port, it has a lovely view of the water, white tablecloths, and attentive service.
 It’s nice for a special occasion or with parents, though the casual restaurants are more characteristic of Ponza.
-The wine list featuring bottles from minor Italian islands was my favorite part or the experience.
+The wine list featuring bottles from minor Italian islands was my favorite part of the experience.

-The best pizzeria on Ponza, Pizzeria Pazzaria is cozy trattoria/pizzeria is set further down along the water (10-15 min from the port) and has views over the sea.
-The fritti are excellent and it’s totally unpretentious, with house wine and old-fashioned deserts.
+The best pizzeria on Ponza, Pizzeria Pazzaria is a cozy trattoria/pizzeria set further down along the water (10-15 min from the port) and has views overlooking the sea.
+The fritti are excellent and it’s totally unpretentious, with house wine and old-fashioned desserts.

 Il Rifugio dei Naviganti

-I liked Il Rifugio dei Naviganti so much, I ate here for breakfast, lunch and dinner.
+I liked Il Rifugio dei Naviganti so much, I came here for breakfast, lunch, and dinner.
 The setting is lovely, set above a sandy beach along the water, with booths and outdoor tables.
-It’s part-kiosk, part-restaurant and the restaurant transitions seamlessly from day to night.
+It’s part kiosk, part restaurant, and the place transitions seamlessly from day to night.
 It’s run by a Neapolitan family, and the vibe is a little romantic but also warm and friendly.

 Bar Tripoli is the buzzing cafe & bar where everyone hangs out for aperitivo hour.
 You could say this is Ponza’s equivalent to Capri’s famous piazzetta where all the action happens during high season.
 Nearby, Pasticceria Gildo is another nice cafe with outdoor tables for people watching and relaxing (without a view).